kippesikgithub/ha_cards_interface/README.md

 Room card for the Badkamer.
 ![badkamer_room_card](https://github.com/kippesikgithub/ha_cards_interface/assets/100353268/637caac6-3d99-4ecf-80e3-45628e5833d1)
 #### features
-Temperature and Humidity graph in top of card, containing last 24 hours.
+Color changing Temperature and Humidity graph in top of card, containing last 24 hours.
 Current Temperature and Humidity statusses.
 Blinking ring around the light, to show if automations for that entity/room are enbled.
 Double click on icon to toggle automations (on/off).
 Chips icon and color changing based on value: fan, toothbrushes charging, shower status, window.